 The Need for Alternative Treatments

-Painkiller use and abuse remains a problem for active duty military and veterans.
+Painkiller use and abuse is a problem among active duty military and veterans.
 From 2001 to 2011, the use of opioids like hydrocodone by military personnel and veterans rose 56%.
-There’s no denying that opioid painkillers do relieve pain, but at what cost?
+There's no denying that opioid painkillers do relieve pain, but at what cost?
 They can be extremely addictive and often come with serious side effects.
-As one veteran noted, “my life revolved around when my next pill would come.”
+As one veteran noted, "my life revolved around when my next pill would come."